 Citibank, N.A. has agreed to act as the depositary bank for the American Depositary Shares.
 Citibank's depositary offices are located at 388 Greenwich Street, New York, New York 10013.
 American Depositary Shares are frequently referred to as "ADSs" and represent ownership interests in securities that are on deposit with the depositary bank.
 ADSs may be represented by certificates that are commonly known as "American Depositary Receipts" or "ADRs."
 The depositary bank typically appoints a custodian to safekeep the securities on deposit.
-In this case, the custodian is Citibank Hong Kong, located at 10/F, Two Harbourfront, ww, Tak Fung Street, Hung Hom, Kowloon, Hong Kong.
+In this case, the custodian is either (i) Citibank Hong Kong, located at 10/F, Two Harbourfront, 22 Tak Fung Street, Hung Hom, Kowloon, Hong Kong, or (ii) Citibank, N.A., London Branch, located Citigroup Centre, Canary Wharf, London E14 5LB.